CountESS-Project/CountESS/docs/writing-plugins/index.md

 Some plugins may operate on a single input value, others on an entire row.
 Some plugins may generate a single output value, others several.
-For convenient, several subclasses are provided:
+For convenience, several subclasses are provided:

 * PandasTransformSingleToSinglePlugin